nsrr/wsc-documentation/pages/README.md

 The National Sleep Research Resource is grateful to the Wisconsin Sleep Cohort for sharing these data.

+## Who can access

+The WSC dataset is available for **non-commercial use only**.
+The dataset must be **used for sleep research**.
+Please keep these guidelines in mind when [starting your WSC data request](https://sleepdata.org/data/requests/wsc/start).

 ## Citation and acknowledgement

 When using this dataset, please cite the following: